-The Board of the Securities Market Association adopted this Corporate Governance Code on 19 September 2019.
+The Board of the Securities Market Association adopted this Corporate Governance Code on 4 June 2024.

-The New Corporate Governance Code 2020 will enter into force on 1 January 2020 and will replace the previous Finnish Corporate Governance Code, which entered into force on 1 January 2016.
+The new Corporate Governance Code 2025 will enter into force on 1 January 2025 and will replace the previous Corporate Governance Code, which entered into force on 1 January 2020.
+The balanced representation of women and men referred to in Recommendation 8 shall be achieved no later than 30 June 2026.
+Until then, Recommendation 8 of Corporate Governance Code 2020 shall be applied.